88-degrees/Book-of-Changes/appendix03s1.md

 370:X Chapter X, paragraphs 59-65, enlarges on the service rendered to men by the Yî, owing to the way in which it was made by the sages to express their views and carry into effect their wishes.

 Paragraph 59 mentions the four things in which its usefulness appears.
-'The emblematic figures' are the four hsiang, which are produced by the manipulation of the undivided and divided p.
+'The emblematic figures' are the four [**Xiàng**](https://en.wikipedia.org/wiki/Four_Symbols), which are produced by the manipulation of the undivided and divided p.
 371 lines, and whose representative numbers are 9, 8, 7, 6.
 'Divination' appears in the paragraph as pû-shih, which means 'divination by the tortoise-shell and by the stalks.'
 But the tortoise-shell had nothing to do with the use of the Yî.
 Before the composition of these Appendixes the two terms must have been combined to express the practice of divination, without reference to its mode.

 Paragraph 60 speaks of the explanations and prognostications of the Yî.
 The 'exquisiteness' ascribed to it would be due to the sages who had devised it, and appended their explanations to it; but the whole thing has no existence save in cloud-land.